GeorgeZisis95/connect-four-mcts/README.md

 ## Future Improvements

 - Run simulations in parallel to reduce search time.
-- Replace rollout stage with a neural network.
+- Replace rollout stage with a neural network. (in progress)
 - Create minimax tree search to compare the agents.